-This year, the Fun Food Feed is featuring dishes inspired by Blue Zone (BZ) Project communities.
+This year, the Fun Food Feed is featuring dishes inspired by blue zone project communities.

-Summer’s featured longevity BZ Project community is the Beach Cities of Redondo, Hermosa and Manhattan, in Southern California.
+Summer’s featured longevity blue zone project community is the Beach Cities of Redondo, Hermosa and Manhattan, in Southern California.

-Blue Zones Project communities use evidence-based environmental and policy changes to support residents to adopt and enjoy healthful lifestyles.
+Blue zone project communities use evidence-based environmental and policy changes to support residents to adopt and enjoy healthful lifestyles.
 Here, where the quality of living is at its best, the healthful choice is the easy choice.

-Blue Zone Project communities support the “Power Nine” shared BZ lifestyle habits:
+Blue zone project communities support the “Power Nine” shared lifestyle habits:

 - Plant-based diet, with >95% plants, including legumes as a staple